RAGNAROS-HS/Stumberg/README.md

 ## Overview

-Stumberg is a conversational AI agent that combines state-of-the-art language models with specialized tools and persistent memory.
+Stumberg is a conversational AI agent that combines large language models with specialized tools and persistent memory.
 The system uses a graph-based architecture to route queries to appropriate models and tools based on user-selected modes.

 ## Technology Stack